 Shape, wall foam, standard cost

 Next is the actual pool liner price.
-I charge a standard 424 to get started and then a 2.9 per square feet.
-A typical 16×32 pool would be 1908.80 assuming its a rectangle and perfect shape.
+A typical 16×32 pool would be around 3,000, 3500 depending on a couple different factors.
 Most pools are probably going to need a little patching to the floor, and new faceplates.
-The costs for these are listed below.
+I will do minor repairs to the pool bottom for free and most faceplates will just replaced as needed, however if the pool bottom is in terrible shape, I will have to stop work, and go over some options.
 Some pools were built with wall foam and some new ones were not.
 If you have a steel pool, I will require new foam if the old foam is in bad shape which is normally IS.
 This protects the steel (especially rusted spots) from tearing the liner and gives an extra layer of protection.
-If you have a polymer (plastic) pool wall, it really is up to the home owner if they want the foam.
-I would advise most owners to stick the foam on plastic walls.
+If you have a polymer (plastic) pool wall, it really isn't needed, but I can always add a foam layer if desired.

 Thickness of the liner